EdDataScienceEES/tutorial-orla03/index.md

 ---------------------------
 <a name="section1"></a>
-## 1 Introduction
+## 1. Introduction

 Often in data science we want to predict where the data might fall.
 A confidence interval gives us a range of plausible values in which our true parameter might lie; this is essential in ecologicial data science and often used to assess the importance of true effects!

 If you are interested in how to find confidence intervals in R and how to plot these results to better visualise where the true value might lie, this is the tutorial for you!
+We will look at constructing intervals and plotting our results, all of which are essential when working with real world ecological data.

 <a name="section1.1"></a>